Gablufie/ProjectX/README.md

 Merged branches and resolved conflicts.
 Simulated a bug, identified the commit, and provided steps to rectify it.
-Updated the README file with project instructions.
-Ensured proper branch management and deleted unnecessary branches
+Updated the README file with project instructions. the I Ensured proper branch management and deleted unnecessary branches